prasad14070/Rakshak/README.md

 # Identifying the Problem 🚨

 Stray animals of all species face numerous challenges, including:
-- **Lack of care**: Stray animals often lack access to food, water, or shelter, leaving them vulnerable to health issues, diseases, and injuries. 🐕🐈
+- **Road Accidents**: Stray animals wandering on streets pose risks for drivers and themselves, often leading to accidents. 🚗🐕
 - **Rabies and Disease Risk**: Stray animals can carry diseases like rabies, which can spread to humans.
 In India, stray animals contribute to the spread of rabies, leading to over **20,000 deaths** annually. 🦠
 - **Public Safety**: Stray animals, whether they are dogs, cats, or larger animals, can pose a threat to public safety due to potential aggression or illness. 🚶‍♂️⚠️
 - **Lack of Adoption Opportunities**: Many stray animals are left without homes, suffering in the streets due to limited adoption resources. 🏚️